kyang4881/KYGit/FS/feature_selection_timeseries/README.md

 Initializing the pipeline.

 Compute the list of possible splits and their corresponding train-validation sizes.
 5-fold splits will be used in this example, as specified.
-Note that only the first term is not used, as the rolling window size and train-validation split size are computed separately, but the validation/test size is indicated by the middle term and the number of splits for both the rolling window and train-validation
+Note that the first term is not used, as the rolling window size and train-validation split size are computed separately, but the validation/test size is indicated by the middle term, and the number of splits for both the back test rolling window and train-validation parts is the same.

 ```python
 # Possible train validation splits